Freshly Baked Soda Bread

 Can I make this without buttermilk?

 It tastes better made with buttermilk.
-If you don’t have buttermilk, just add 1 tablespoon of white vinegar or lemon juice to one cup of milk.
+If you don’t have buttermilk, add one tablespoon of white vinegar or lemon juice to one cup of milk.
 Now you have buttermilk.
-The buttermilk helps quick bread rise.
+The buttermilk and the soda, help this quick bread rise as leavening agents.

 What Can I Serve With It?